Sarah Grainger

 • Information will be shared only with those who need to know

-• Appropriate referrals will be made to safeguarding agencies
+• Appropriate referrals will be made where necessary

-Where a child is believed to be at immediate risk of harm, emergency services will be contacted.
+• Where an individual is believed to be at immediate risk of harm, emergency services will be contacted

 Confidentiality is respected wherever possible.
-However, safeguarding concerns will always take priority where a child or young person may be at risk of harm.
+However, safeguarding concerns will always take priority where a child, young person or vulnerable adult may be at risk of harm.

 Sarah Grainger